 You’d love to be able to really say what’s on your mind and have more productive conversations, but what if it starts an argument or ends the relationship?
 What if they think you’re too much?
 What if you’re not heard or taken seriously?

-Maybe you feel so detached from what you want that you find it hard to even think about yourself at all.
+Maybe you feel so detached from what you want that you find it hard to even think about yourself at all, let alone giving or receiving pleasure.
 Your energy is all on the other person, wanting to make sure they’re happy.
 But what about you?
 Who’s making sure your needs are met?

 You know that communication and healthy boundaries are important in any relationship, but for some reason you can’t quite make it stick when it comes down to it.

-The first thing to know is that challenges with focusing on yourself and advocating for your own needs are a really normal response to emotional root causes that you may have been carrying for a long time.
+The first thing to know is that challenges with focusing on yourself, feeling safe to really connect, and advocating for your own needs are a really normal response to emotional root causes that you may have been carrying for a long time.

 Even if your childhood felt pretty happy and normal, it’s possible that your caregivers couldn’t always give you the time or care that you needed.